Intra-Bosnian Muslim War: Political Struggles and the start of the Bosnian War

 In May 1992, Izetbegović was detained by the Yugoslav People's Army (JNA) upon returning from an unsuccessful peace conference in Lisbon.
 Meanwhile, reports surfaced that Abdić had successfully travelled from Bihać to Sarajevo, crossing multiple frontlines without difficulty.
 This fuelled suspicions within the SDA leadership, particularly among Ganić and his faction, who feared Abdić was attempting to stage a coup with the backing of Belgrade and the JNA high command.

 During a crisis meeting at the presidency building, Interior Minister Alija Delimustafić proposed appointing a new president more willing to negotiate with the JNA.
 This was firmly opposed by Ganić and the party’s hardliners, who viewed any form of compromise as betrayal.
 Although no direct evidence linked Abdić to a coup attempt, his political influence in Sarajevo was effectively curtailed.

 In September 1992, Abdić returned to Bihać and assumed an advisory role in the District Assembly.
 His primary objective was to keep the Bihać Pocket out of the war, as the conflict escalated across Bosnia and Herzegovina.

 On 27 April 1993, Krajina Serbs launched an attack near Bosanska Bojna, capturing a significant portion of land.
 While initially presented as a localised offensive by displaced Serbs, further investigation revealed it was a coordinated military operation involving Serb forces from both Bosnia and Krajina.
 The 5th Corps repelled the attack, confirming its strategic nature.

-On 6 May 1993, United Nations Security Council Resolution 842 granted the Bihać pocket the status of a "safe area".
+On 6 May 1993, United Nations Security Council Resolution 842 declared the Bihać pocket a "safe area".
 This pocket encompassed a vast territory with a predominantly Muslim population of approximately 250,000.
 It was geographically isolated, bordered by the self-proclaimed Republic of Serbian Krajina (RSK) in Croatia and Republika Srpska (RS), with a 118 km-long border with RSK.
 The elimination of this military stronghold was viewed as a crucial step toward unifying the two Serb-controlled territories.

 After Bihać was designated a UN "safe area", Abdić determined that the United Nations lacked the means to enforce this status, leaving the region vulnerable.
 Given the 5th Corps' limited operational capacity, he concluded that negotiating with the Serbs was the most effective course of action.
 Abdić engaged in talks with Serb representatives, leading to UNPROFOR-proposed demilitarisation of the contested Bosanska Bojna area.
 The plan involved deploying French UN troops as a buffer, supported by UN civil police (UNCIVPOL) to maintain order.
 Resettlement efforts for displaced inhabitants were also proposed but deemed overly ambitious.